tomasjurasek/tomasjurasek.github.io/_posts/2020-11-19-azure-web-app-health-check.md

 ## How to set up and monitor
-You need to set Enabled and Path to the custom endpoint of your application.
+You need to set *Enable* and *Path* to the custom endpoint of your application.

 ![HealthCheck](/images/posts/health-check-1.PNG)